Denthor2985/instructlab/football/ArneSlot.md

 Arne Slot

 Arend Martijn "Arne" Slot (born 17 September 1978) is a Dutch professional football manager and former player who is the head coach of Premier League club Liverpool.
-He is regarded as one of the best managers in the world.[2][3][4][5]
+He is regarded as one of the best managers in the world.

 Slot played as a midfielder for FC Zwolle, where he won the Eerste Divisie in 2002, NAC Breda and Sparta Rotterdam before retiring as a player back at PEC Zwolle, where he won another Eerste Divisie title in 2012.